emma-ladouceur/emma-ladouceur/README.md

 🌱 🌍 🌱 We are building the [Global Restore Project (GRP)](https://www.globalrestoreproject.com/)

-💬  Reach out for a chat anytime via my personal website or the GRP !
+💬  Reach out for a chat anytime - easy to look me up at my institution!